RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 Filtering logic:

+**Access group semantics: OR (any match grants access).** An element annotated with `[HypermediaAccessGroup("admin", "sales")]` is visible to a user who has *either* "admin" or "sales" — they don't need both.
+This matches common role-based authorization patterns where any matching role grants access.

 **Include mode** (given a set of granted access groups):
-1. Remove entity types whose `RequiredAccessGroups` contains any group not in the granted set
+1. Remove entity types where none of the element's access groups are in the granted set
-2. Remove actions where `RequiredAccessGroups` contains any group not in the granted set
+2. Remove actions where none of the element's access groups are in the granted set
-3. Remove links where `RequiredAccessGroups` contains any group not in the granted set
+3. Remove links where none of the element's access groups are in the granted set
 4. Same for embedded entities
 5. Remove unreachable entity types (see below)
 6. Strip `DeclaredAccessGroups` from the filtered output (irrelevant)

 **Exclude mode** (given a set of excluded access groups):
-1. Remove entity types whose `RequiredAccessGroups` intersects with the excluded set
+1. Remove entity types where any of the element's access groups intersect with the excluded set
-2. Remove actions where `RequiredAccessGroups` intersects with the excluded set
+2. Remove actions where any of the element's access groups intersect with the excluded set
-3. Remove links where `RequiredAccessGroups` intersects with the excluded set
+3. Remove links where any of the element's access groups intersect with the excluded set
 4. Same for embedded entities
 5. Remove unreachable entity types (see below)
 6. Strip `DeclaredAccessGroups` from the filtered output